Fulham ‘strongly condemn’ racist and homophobic abuse aimed at Calvin Bassey

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Fulham are “utterly appalled” at racist and homophobic abuse received by Calvin Bassey after the penalty shoot-out FA Cup victory at Manchester United on Sunday.
+Fulham have condemned the “appalling” racist and homophobic abuse received by defender Calvin Bassey after their FA Cup victory against Manchester United on Sunday.

-The Cottagers vowed to take the “strongest form of action” against those who had sent abusive messages to the defender, which he shared on social media.

-Bassey opened the scoring at Old Trafford and, despite Bruno Fernandes’ equaliser, the west London club secured a quarter-final spot after winning 4-3 on spot-kicks.
+Bassey scored Fulham’s opening goal at Old Trafford and although Bruno Fernandes equalised, the Cottagers triumphed in a penalty shoot-out to reach the quarter-finals.

 "We strongly condemn this abhorrent behaviour which has no place in football or society.
 Such actions are entirely unacceptable, and we stand in full support of Calvin Bassey, who will continue to receive our full backing.